MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ### Remarks

-The parameter must already have been established as part of the querydef's SQL string.
+The parameter must already be established as part of the querydef's SQL string.
 You can access the parameter either by name or by its ordinal position in the collection.

 Specify the value to set as a `COleVariant` object.
 For information about setting the desired value and type in your `COleVariant` object, see class [COleVariant](../../mfc/reference/colevariant-class.md).